geronimi73/react_native_blocks/README.md

 * Navigation with [React Navigation](https://reactnavigation.org/docs/getting-started/)
  * Have to position the TopNavigator bar manually?
 That's weird
 * [React Navigation Elements](https://reactnavigation.org/docs/elements)
+* I have to implement my own Button component I think, using this one for now `import { Button } from '@react-navigation/elements'`

 ### Run